If I say Astra, what comes to mind?

 Overall, Brainstorm Force has more than 10 years of experience, and its products are used on more than 2 million websites.

-This solid presence within the global WordPress ecosystem is a guarantee of seriousness that is not to be underestimated.
+This solid presence within the global WordPress ecosystem is a guarantee of effectiveness that is not to be underestimated.

 If you choose the Astra theme, you should be quite comfortable with its updates and maintenance.

-Now, let's discover why Astra is so famous.
+Now, let's find out why Astra is so famous.

 “Stylish, Lightning Fast & Easily Customizable”

-The slogan is very catchy, and you should quickly see them appear on website's homepage.
+The slogan is very catchy, and you should quickly see it appear on the website's homepage.

-Here are the 3 main characteristics of this theme, which I will obviously develop throughout this post.
+Here are the 3 main characteristics of this theme, which I will develop throughout this post.

 As the description of the theme states in its official directory page, Astra “is very lightweight (less than 50KB on frontend) and offers unparalleled speed”.